ryardley/nector/README.md

 A promise driven functional transport layer for isomorphic apps.

-_* please note API's are in flux here and will change as the project develops.
-You may find certain versions are broken until this disclaimer is removed I would probably wait until using this._
+_* Please note API's are in flux here and will change as the project develops.
+No guarantees.
+No warrantees.
+If it doesnt work or you are lost and need someone to help you, please send me an email, file an issue or submit a PR and be the awesome person you were born to be!_

 ### What is Nector